Not sure whether or not you’re entitled to take maternity or parental leave?

 State Government laws and individual employer policies are also applicable and can vary widely, which means this information is more of a starting point – so make sure you confirm the details for your individual situation with your employer.

-Also visit our Maternity Leave Checklist for points to consider and questions to ask.
+Also see our Maternity Leave Checklist for points to consider and questions to ask.

-The following is a summary of the main eligibility requirements and conditions, as set by the Federal Government.
+The following is a summary of the main maternity leave eligibility requirements and conditions, as set by the Federal Government.

 - You must have worked continuously for one employer for 12 months in full-time, part-time or in some cases casual employment.